UPRI-earthquake/upri-earthquake.github.io/doc/ehub-commons.md

 ### What is the earthquake-hub-commons intended for
 This repository integrates all the essential programs necessary for hosting a citizen science network of ground motion sensors[^1]  It enables data transmission, archiving, and allows feeding the network data to earthquake detection softwareo[^2].
-A version of this repository is deployed live on [earthquake.science.upd.edu.ph](https://earthquake.science.upd.edu.ph)
+A version of this repository is deployed live on <a href="https://earthquake.science.upd.edu.ph" target="_blank">earthquake.science.upd.edu.ph.</a>

 [^1]: such as but not limited to raspberryshakes